MelikaSepidband/Complex-Numbers/README.md

 # Complex-Numbers
-Design and implement a class for maintaining and working with Complex numbers.
+Design and implementation a class for maintaining and working with Complex numbers.
 Which has some operators:
 "++" operator : for adding 1 to the Real part of the number
 "--" operator : for subtracting 1 from the Real part of the number